collerlab-github/epifactors_cancer/shell_scripts/README.md

 # Shell Scripts

-This folder contains shell scripts to automate the NMF and prognostic gene analysis.
+This folder contains shell scripts to automate the data collection and NMF and prognostic gene analyses.